BVLC/caffe/docs/install_apt2.md

 **Technical Note**: you could add Caffe to your PYTHONPATH directly, but by using a CAFFE_ROOT variable, you could move your Caffe directory and would only have to modify your CAFFE_ROOT variable.
 And you could use the same to export Caffe binaries to your PATH variable.

         echo 'export PYTHONPATH=$CAFFE_ROOT/python:$PYTHONPATH' >> ~/.bashrc

+* Log out and log in again to activate the new variables (close and open the terminal).

 * To test that PyCaffe is working open IPython: